 I think most people have an idea of the perfect career, what does yours look like?

-The perfect career to me is having the benefit to do a mixture of things.
-Ideally I’d be working as a part time creative project manager for an integrated design agency with a client base focused on exhibition and interior design.
-And the other half of the week I would focus on my personal homewares brand, I’d use this time to create products, up-skill as much as possible, and sell my work into homeware stores throughout Australia.
+The perfect career for me is having the benefit of doing a mixture of things.
+Ideally, I’d be working as a part-time creative project manager for an integrated design agency with a client base focused on exhibition and interior design.
+The other half of the week I would focus on my personal homewares brand, I’d use this time to create products, up-skill as much as possible, and sell my work into homeware stores throughout Australia.

 Who do you admire in the industry and why?

 Maryanne Moodie is the original inspiration!
 I admire how she shares her skill and artform through her workshops, books and social media.
 She is a true artist willing to help others find their hidden talents through weaving education.
 I’m still dying to go to one of her workshops.
 She runs them a few times a year out of New York, Sydney and Melbourne – I’m making a point of going to the next one I can!

 Has your work changed since you first started out?
 If so how has it changed?

 When I first started out I was motivated to produce a high volume of work, now I’m motivated to produce high-quality work instead.
 I think it’s only natural to want to create a lot, or to prove that you’re creating a lot (thanks IG).
 But I’ve come to find that well designed, purposeful work is the most fulfilling, for both the artist and the buyer.